kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 **Facebook's cost of revenue grew by 31% to $17bn in 2020, outpacing revenue growth.
 The main factors driving this growth were expenses related to data centers and technical infrastructure and also higher costs associated with partner arrangements which contain traffic and content acquisition costs.**

-**Smaller driver was also an increase in costs of consumer hardware sold that was connected with Facebook's increased sales of its Oculus and Portal devices.**
+**The smaller driver was also an increase in costs of consumer hardware sold that was connected with Facebook's increased sales of its Oculus and Portal devices.**

 So we know that data centers and partnership agreements were the main drivers of growth of cost of revenue.
 Now, let's look at what exactly is part of this  $17bn cost item called cost of revenue.